Robot pandas and board shorts: Chinese military launches aircraft carrier clothing line

 Capitalizing on the prominence of the Shandong, the carrier is now getting its own clothing line, a collection of T-shirts, jackets, a cold-weather parka, coveralls and board and basketball shorts, as China tries to increase the military's popularity among young people.

-Unveiled via a steet-style photo shoot, which sees smoldering models posing in front of the 70,000-ton ship, the collection combines practical workwear with casual items bearing cartoon graphics.
+Unveiled via a street-style photo shoot, which sees smoldering models posing in front of the 70,000-ton ship, the collection combines practical workwear with casual items bearing cartoon graphics.
 One T-shirt is imprinted with the image of a robot panda, complete with jets in its paws.

 A PLA Navy website paints wearing the apparel as a patriotic statement.